 Black Pest Prevention is a Charlotte, NC-based ant exterminator specializing in residential ant control.
-Black Pest can get rid of the ants invading your home the same day guaranteed with a money back guarantee.
+Black Pest can get rid of the ants invading your home with a money back guarantee.

 As a professional ant exterminator, we see all kinds of ants on a daily basis.
 Our ant control services cover a wide variety of these pests.
 Check out the information below for help identifying the type of ant infestation you may have, or give us a call to get treatment started!